Sunday, October 21, 2018

 Tuesday, October 9, 2018

 A Star is Born is directed by Bradley Cooper and stars Bradley Cooper, Lady Gaga, Andrew Dice Clay, Dave Chappelle, and Sam Elliott.
 The plot of the movie is a musician helps a young singer and actress find fame, even as age and alcoholism send his own career into a downward spiral.
 I had not seen any of the previous versions of this, so I had no idea what to expect.
 I thought that this movie was okay.
 Bradley Cooper and Lady Gaga have amazing chemistry together and their scenes together are the most enjoyable parts of this movie.
 I loved the music in this film both Cooper and Gaga are terrific singers.
 The way Bradley Cooper shoots the concert scenes makes you feel like you are also on stage.
 As for the supporting cast, I thought they did great, but I was not as into the supporting characters as I was the two main characters.
 The movie is also way too long and it moves at a very slow pace which made it seem even longer.
 3 out of 5 stars for A Star is Born.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I hope you enjoyed my review.

 Monday, October 8, 2018

 Venom is directed by Ruben Fleischer and stars Tom Hardy, Michelle Williams, Riz Ahmed, Scott Haze and Reid Scott.
 The plot of the movie is when Eddie Brock acquires the powers of a symbiote, he will have to release his alter-ego "Venom" to save his life.
 I was not looking forward to seeing this movie the trailers made it look boring and that is exactly what this movie was.
 When Tom Hardy is on screen the movie is watchable it's still not great, but he is the best part of this movie.
 The CG was horrendous at times it looked like CG from a movie that would have been made 15 years ago.
 The acting across the board is really cheesy even Tom Hardy had some terrible moments.
 There were parts of the movie where I was laughing when I shouldn't have been.
 The interaction between Eddie Brock and Venom was okay for the most part, but there were some moments that were embarrassingly bad.
 Most people when they think of Venom also think of Spider-Man.
 Spider-Man is not in this movie.
-The post credit scene does set up a sequel and despite hating this one I think the sequel has the potential to be a lot better.
+The post-credit scene does set up a sequel and despite hating this one I think the sequel has the potential to be a lot better.
 1 out of 5 stars for Venom.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I hope you enjoyed my review.

 Thursday, October 4, 2018